Willamette Bearcats: Basketball

+The Bearcats appeared in the NAIA Division I men's basketball national tournament 3 times; 1960, 1972, 1975.

+The Bearcats lost in the first round each year.
+In 1993, the men's basketball team won the NAIA Division II national championship, with coach Gordie James winning national coach of the year honors.

 Football

 The Willamette football team started in 1894, winning their first game against Pacific University 18 to 4, and finishing the season 1–4–1, losing four games and tying another against the Salem YMCA.
 In 1895, they went 2–2, including two losses to the University of Oregon and one win against Oregon Agricultural College, today's Oregon State University.
 During the early years of the program teams played a hodgepodge of other teams including games against the school's alumni, the University of Oregon School of Law, the Chemawa Indian School, the Multnomah Athletic Club, Hill Military Academy, Reed College, Mt.
 Angel College, and the Vancouver Barracks among others.
 In 1926, Willamette was a founding member of the Northwest Conference along with Pacific, rival Linfield College, Whitman College, the College of Puget Sound, and the College of Idaho, and is still a member of the conference.

 On December 6, 1941, the team played the University of Hawaii in Honolulu, losing 20 to 6 in what was supposed to be the first of two post-season games.
 The following day, December 7, 1941, Japan attacked the nearby naval base at Pearl Harbor, stranding the team on Hawaii.
 The military pressed the team into service to defend the island from possible invasion by giving the players rifles, having them lay barbed wire, posting them to defend storage tanks above the city, and using them as police.
 Willamette's team and boosters were able to leave aboard the ocean liner SS President Coolidge on December 19, and arrived in San Francisco on December 25.

 During World War II, the school played abbreviated schedules, and did not field a team in 1945, with a return to normalcy in 1946.
 The school had previously not fielded teams in 1897 and 1898 due to the Spanish–American War and in 1918 due to World War I. Willamette played their first game at the new McCulloch Stadium in 1950, beating Central Washington, 21–0.
 Previously teams played at Sweetland Field, named after former athletic director and coach Dr. George Sweetland, located on campus where the school's Quad is situated south of Waller and Eaton halls.